MicrosoftDocs/memdocs/windows-365/provisioning.md

 - Your provisioned Cloud PC is misbehaving.
 - The user simply wants to start from a fresh Cloud PC.

-The **Reprovision** action can also be used when a Cloud PC is in a **Failed provisioning** state in the Cloud PC provisioning node.
+The **Reprovision** action can also be used when a Cloud PC is in a **Failed provisioning** state in the Windows 365 provisioning node.
 You can think of reprovisioning as a similar process to resetting a physical device.

 When a reprovision is triggered, the Cloud PC will be deleted and recreated as a new Cloud PC.
 All user data, applications, customizations, and the like will be deleted.